 c.
 Ask your dog to sit and reinforce by petting him if/when he does.

 d.
 With your dog on a leash, wait for him to sit before petting him.
 If he jumps up while you are petting him, pull him backward and resume petting only after he sits.

 e.
 Redirect your dog’s attention by tossing in a favorite toy.

 f.
 Use a gate or a door to provide a barrier.

 Train: In the absence of friends or strangers practice "keeping four on the floor" by reinforcing your dog's appropriate greeting behavior.

 Apologize/Take Responsibility: If your management efforts fail, and your dog does jump up, apologize.
 If in the process of jumping, your dog causes damage, then do whatever you need to do to repair the damage.
 Then ramp up your training and management efforts.
 Through time, your efforts will see rewards, with a well-mannered dog who greets people appropriately.
-Copyright © MMXVII by Reve Labradors.
+Copyright © MMXVIII by Reve Labradors.
 All rights reserved.